-- VA resources to assist with managing VA referrals and tracking VDC invoices: - The HealthShare Referral Manager (HSRM), a VA online portal for community providers to manage VA referrals; and - The Customer Engagement Portal, an online VA portal for tracking the status of VDC invoices. - Budgeted amounts for VDC authorizations; - Additional items to be included in a Veteran's spending plan; - Clarifying the use of the emergency back-up care and planned purchases; - Monthly Service Report submission guidelines; and - Strategies for submitting VDC invoices electronically using Electronic Data Interchange (EDI) 837 and switching from paper VDC invoices, using UB-04 (also known as the CMS 1450) Claim Form, to electronic VDC invoices.
+- VA resources to assist with managing VA referrals and tracking VDC invoices: - The HealthShare Referral Manager (HSRM), a VA online portal for community providers to manage VA referrals; and - The Electronic Claims Adjudication Management System (eCAMS) Provider Portal (ePP), an online VA portal for tracking the status of VDC invoices. - Budgeted amounts for VDC authorizations; - Additional items to be included in a Veteran's spending plan; - Clarifying the use of the emergency back-up care and planned purchases; - Monthly Service Report submission guidelines; and - Strategies for submitting VDC invoices electronically using Electronic Data Interchange (EDI) 837 and switching from paper VDC invoices, using UB-04 (also known as the CMS 1450) Claim Form, to electronic VDC invoices.